Db2 for IBM i snapshot

 ENDJRNPF FILE(<schema>/<table>)

-Where <schema> is the schema name and <table> is the table name to end journal tracking for.
+is the table name to end journal tracking for. -

 STRJRNPF FILE(<schema>/<table>) JRN(<schema>/<journal-name>) IMAGES(*BOTH)